Admission Detail

 • All payments made by Indian nationals must be accompanied by the Permanent Account Number (PAN) of the payee, without which fees will not be accepted.

-• All fees are as mentioned are for the programme as a whole, and are being collected over installments to reduce the burden of paying large amounts on the student.
-The semester-wise payments are not reflective of the value of the programme completed till then or the value charged specifically for that semester.
+• All fees are as mentioned are for the program as a whole, and are being collected over instalments to reduce the burden of paying large amounts on the student.
+The semester-wise payments are not reflective of the value of the program completed till then or the value charged specifically for that semester.

-• The Semester 1 installment includes a security deposit.
-This is non-interest bearing and refundable on programme completion or withdrawal, subject to deductions.
+• The Semester 1 instalment includes security deposit.
+This is non-interest bearing and refundable on program completion or withdrawal, subject to deductions, if any.

-• The ‘Acceptance’ payment is payable within two weeks of being accepted into a programme.
-If a student is accepted within two weeks of programme commencement, then it is payable on registration day.
+• The ‘Acceptance’ payment is payable within two weeks of being accepted into a program.
+If a student is accepted within two weeks of program commencement, then it is payable on registration day.

 • The ‘Acceptance’ payment is non-refundable, although it can be carried forward for a maximum of 2 intakes, subject to management approval.
-The Fee policy applicable to students who push forward their admission will be the one that is active when the student does join the programme.
-WWI refunds the ‘Acceptance’ installment to students only in case they withdraw under exceptional circumstances 45 days before programme commencement.
+The Fee policy applicable to students who push forward their admission will be the one that is active when the student does join the program.
+WWI refunds the ‘Acceptance’ instalment to students only in case they withdraw under exceptional circumstances involving health issues or ineligibility to join said program.
 An amount of Rs 50,000/- (+ taxes as applicable) will be retained by WWI as Application processing & Admission Costs.

-• Semester 1 fees are payable on Registration day, which may be a few days prior to programme commencement.
-All other installments are payable 1 week before the commencement of each Semester, except for the final Semester.
-All payments listed under the Final Semester of each programme have to be paid before the penultimate semester is completed.
+• Semester 1 fees are payable on Registration day, which may be a few days prior to program commencement.
+All other instalments are payable 1 week before the commencement of each Semester, except for the final Semester.
+All payments listed under the Final Semester of each program have to be paid before the penultimate semester is completed.

 • Once a Semester has commenced, all fees paid / payable upto the end of that semester are non-refundable.
-Should a student leave his/her programme mid-semester, all fees paid / payable are non-refundable but any fees paid in advance for future semesters will be refunded, with the security deposit, subject to deductions.
+Should a student leave his/her program mid semester, all fees paid / payable are non-refundable but any fees paid in advance for future semesters will be refunded, with the security deposit, subject to deductions

-• If a student changes specialisation mid-programme from a programme with a higher fee to a programme with a lower fee, no refunds will be made retrospectively for fee differences, if any in the Semesters already completed, and, irrespective of such differences, fees payable for future Semesters have to be paid as per the fee policy.
+• If a student changes specialisation mid-program from a program with a higher fee to a program with a lower fee, no refunds will be made retrospectively for fee differences, if any in the Semesters already completed, and, irrespective of such differences, fees payable for future Semesters have to be paid as per the fee policy.

 • The institute undertakes all refunds of fees & security deposits only twice a year – in the months of September and March.
 So all refund requests processed during the year are disbursed only in these months.

-• In case of refunds or claims sought, the student will hold Whistling Woods International alone responsible for the same as it is the institution that is delivering the education as the implementation partner of RGNIYD.
-Whistling Woods International has indemnified RGNIYD of the same.
+• In case of refunds or claims sought, the student will hold Whistling Woods International alone responsible for the same as it is the institution that is delivering the education as the implementation partner of TISS.
+Whistling Woods International has indemnified TISS of the same.

 • A delay in Fee Payment will attract a penalty of Rs 5,000/- per week.
 Each act of cheque bouncing / dishonour of cheque will attract a penalty of Rs 5,000/-.

-• Programme Fees do not include any additional study tour costs.
-While such additional costs are rare, they will need to be borne additionally as and when required.
+• Program Fees do not include any additional study tour costs.
+While such costs are rare, they will need to be borne additionally as and when required.
 Due notice will be given to students for the same.

 • Students of specific programmes would need to acquire some hardware / software / supplies, as under:

-• Students being accepted into the Direction & Producing specialisations of MA Filmmaking need to acquire a MacBook Pro laptop [MacBook Pro i7 Processor (m1 chip recommended) & 8 Gb RAM (16Gb recommended)] & a good quality headphone.
-WWI will provide exact specifications to the students in April 2022, based on new models being launched.
-WWI also has student discounted pricing details of which will be made available to the student.
+• Students being accepted into the Direction & Producing specialisations of MA Filmmaking need to acquire a MacBook Pro laptop [MacBook Pro M2 & 8 Gb RAM (16Gb recommended)] & a good quality headphone.
+WWI will provide exact specifications to the students towards the end of their 1st semester, based on new models being launched.
+WWI also has student discounted pricing, details of which will be made available to the student.

-• All students being accepted into the Producing specialisation of Filmmaking need to acquire Movie Magic Budgeting & Movie Magic Scheduling software, which will be made available to them at a reduced cost (currently the amount is 149US$ each, but may change going forward).
+• All students being accepted into the Producing specialisation of Filmmaking need to acquire Movie Magic Budgeting & Movie Magic Scheduling softwares, which will be made available to them at a special cost allocated for WWI students.

-• All students of the Music Production & Composition programmes will need to acquire MacBook Pro laptop with minimum specifications: MacBook Pro i7 or i9 Processor (m1 recommended), 32GB RAM, a good quality headphone, a MIDI controller keyboard, a license of ProTools software, Sibelius software and a license of the Apple Logic Pro X sequencing software.
+• All students of the Music Production & Composition programs will need to acquire a MacBook Pro laptop with specifications: MacBook Pro M2 Processor, 32GB RAM (higher is better), a good quality headphone, a MIDI controller keyboard, a license of ProTools software, Sibelius software and a license of the Apple Logic Pro X sequencing software.
 Changes to the same, if any, will be intimated at the time of admission.

 • Whistling Woods is facing litigation with respect to its campus in Filmcity, Mumbai.
 WWI has secured relief through interim orders passed by both the Hon.
 Supreme Court of India on September 22, 2014 and the Hon.
 Bombay High Court on July 30, 2014, on WWI’s Review Petition challenging the Hon.
 Bombay High Court’s February 2012 decision on the matter.
 In its order of July 30, 2014, the Hon.
 Bombay High Court has allowed WWI to continue its educational activities unhindered until the Review Petition is finally disposed off and in its order of September 22, 2014, the Hon.
 Supreme Court of India has reaffirmed that decision.
 The Maharashtra State government, through its Cabinet has taken a decision, in late 2018, to allot the land on which the campus is situated to WWI on a long-term lease subject to High Court clearance.
 The Cabinet Note for the same is available in the Maharashtra government public documents section.
 The lease agreement finalisation currently underway and will be presented before the High Court soon.
 In case there is any update on this matter, adequate intimation / notice will be given.